 Step therapy is a protocol that requires you to use a prescription drug or sequence of prescription drugs, other than the drug your provider requests for your treatment before the plan will cover the requested prescription drug.
 Your plan will not require you to go through step therapy as long as the prescribed drug is on the drug formulary (list of covered drugs), you have tried the step therapy required prescription drugs while on our plan or a previous health insurance plan, or when those required drugs were discontinued due to lack of efficacy or effectiveness or because you had an adverse event.

-A carrier cannot require a covered person with stage four advanced metastatic cancer to undergo step therapy for a covered medication that has been approved by the U.S. Food and Drug Administration or other recognized body for the treatment of stage four advanced metastatic cancer.
-A carrier shall not require a covered person to undergo step therapy or to receive prior authorization before a pharmacist may prescribe and dispense an HIV infection prevention drug.
-Drug samples are not considered a trial and failure of a required prescription drug when trying to meet a step therapy requirement.
-When you are trying to meet a step therapy requirement your plan may require documentation from you or your provider to support your request.
+A carrier cannot require a covered person with stage four advanced metastatic cancer to undergo step therapy for a covered medication that has been approved by the U.S. Food and Drug Administration (FDA) or other recognized body for the treatment of stage four advanced metastatic cancer.

+A carrier shall not require a covered person to undergo step therapy or to receive prior authorization: